AmirhosseinHashemi/Forkify/readme.md

 # Forkify Project

 👉 Ii's is a training project.
-👉 It's final project of this course.
+👉 It's final project of JS course.

 ⚠ It is not responsive.